ShadowDragon5/robotics-hw2/README.md

 The "wall" scene must be loaded to test this controller.

-We did not face any issues and have no doubbt about our implementation.
+We did not face any issues and have no doubts about our implementation.

 ## Task 3 (done)
 ```sh